lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 ### 2. AVG
 AVG is used to calculate the average value within a column.
+- Display the average value in the number column of the number table

 ```sql
 SELECT AVG(column_name) FROM table_name;
 ```